 - “Sacred Chords” – In a diesel-punk-ish world where music is both religion and weapon, a shell-shocked soldier is imprisoned for playing forbidden chords.
 2,000 words, seeking publication.

-- “The Beast Princess and the Urchin King” – In a Bronze/Iron Age fantasy world ruled by creatures called asura, a human girl adopted and raised by a wealthy asuran family meets an urchin of her own kind.
+- “A Pearl for Her Brow” – In a Bronze/Iron Age fantasy world ruled by creatures called azra, a human girl adopted and raised by a wealthy azran family meets an urchin of her own kind.
 In progress.

 - “The Last God-King of Ossyr” – A fantasy adventure of Gladiator meets The Epic of Gilgamesh with a queer female protagonist.
-7,300 words, seeking publication.
+In progress.

 - “Rattlesnake Tears” – “Three years ago, when I was thirteen, my mother first showed me how to change into a snake.”
 2,600 words, seeking publication.